Skip to content

 Section titled “Hands-On Exercise: Node Security Assessment”

-Scenario: Review this kubelet configuration and identify security issues:
+Scenario: Review this kubelet configuration and identify security issues as if you were preparing a platform-team change request:

 apiVersion: kubelet.config.k8s.io/v1beta1